WHAT SERVICES DOES PEARSON STRATEGY PROVIDE?

 Our prices vary significantly for different levels of services.
 We provide low prices for simple services and charge competitive rates for complex projects.
 We will refer you to free resources if they’re available.

-We will never charge you for the time we spend exchanging emails or phone calls.
+We will never charge you for our time exchanging emails or phone calls.

-The acronym “RSS” stands for “Really Simple Syndication" and these are news feeds generated by many organizations, companies and governments to send out updates to those subscribed by the appropriate software program, typically called a “reader.”
-One popular reader was Google Reader until it was phased out in July of 2013.
+The acronym “RSS” stands for “Really Simple Syndication,” and these are news feeds generated by many organizations, companies, and governments to send out updates to those subscribed by the appropriate software program, typically called a “reader.”
+One popular reader was Google Reader until it was phased out in July 2013.

 Idea germination involves the growth of new ideas.
-While many people conceive new ideas, deciding which ones to pursue can be frustrating and confusing.
+While many inventors conceive new ideas, deciding which ones to pursue can be frustrating and confusing.